avikodre03/School_Management_API/README.md

 ## Postman Collection
 A Postman collection is provided to easily test the APIs.
 You can import the collection by downloading it [here](./postman/school_management.postman_collection.json)

+## Hosting
+The API is hosted on Render.
+You can access the live API at: [here](https://school-management-api-6leu.onrender.com)
 ## Prerequisites

 - **Node.js**: Install Node.js